YangLing0818/RPG-DiffusionMaster/README.md

     <td width=100% style="border: none"><img src="__asset__/demo/object/girl.png" style="width:100%"></td>
     </tr>
     <tr>
-    <td width="100%" style="border: none; text-align: center; word-wrap: break-word">A green twintail girl in orange dress is sitting on the sofa while a messy desk in under a big window on the left, while a lively aquarium is on the top right of the sofa, realistic style
+    <td width="100%" style="border: none; text-align: center; word-wrap: break-word">A green twintail girl in orange dress is sitting on the sofa while a messy desk under a big window on the left, a lively aquarium is on the top right of the sofa, realistic style
 </td>
   </tr>
 </table>